Disease/Disorder

 Correlations have been found with

-• Smoking and increased rates of disk degeneration, with animal models showing increased proinflammatory markers, alterations to annular structure, vasoconstriction, and altered nutrient distribution to the disk.8
+- Smoking and increased rates of disc degeneration, with animal models showing increased proinflammatory markers, alterations to annular structure, vasoconstriction, and altered nutrient distribution to the disc.8

 Patho-anatomy/physiology

-Lumbar disks are generally 4-cm wide, 7 to 10 mm in height, and are involved with transmitting loads and providing flexibility to facilitate movement.
+Lumbar discs are generally 4-cm wide, 7 to 10 mm in height, and are involved with transmitting loads and providing flexibility to facilitate movement.
 There is an outer ring (annulus fibrosis) and an inner core (nucleus pulposus), both made up of differently organized collagen and elastin fibers with a highly hydrated aggrecan-containing gel found in the nucleus,9 which are surrounded by cartilage endplates superiorly and inferiorly.
-The nerves that supply innervation to the disk are located in the outer 1/3 of the annulus fibrosis
+Nerve innervation to the annulus fibrosis of the disc is provided by the sinuvertebral nerve with the basivertebral nerve branch innervating the endplates.4

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)